Salicylates, Amines, Glutamates & Preservatives

 - Airways: sinus issues, hay fever, asthma

 If your symptoms involve more than just the gut, or if you’ve tried the low FODMAP diet without success, then you may be intolerant to one or more of the natural food chemicals along with certain food additives and preservatives.
 Book here to make your appointment for a full assessment.
+Our rates and rebates.

 The natural food chemicals we investigate are salicylates, amines and glutamates.
 The natural chemicals per se are not a problem, it is a build up over time, or a large dose in one sitting that can result in symptoms.
 As they are present in such wide variety of foods, it is almost impossible to pin point on your own which chemicals, or which foods, are the issue.
 In addition, you may find a particular food or meal appears problematic on one occasion and then fine the next time you eat it.
 If you have tried the low FODMAP diet and felt much better initially but then symptoms returned, or you only felt somewhat better, this may be because the low FODMAP diet also lowers the natural chemicals and this is reason you felt some change.